HOW WE ARE KEEPING OUR YMCA COMMUNITY SAFE

 Continuous Social Distancing

-Both members and staff will be required to practice social distancing and wear a mask or face covering when visiting the Y. Members should plan to have a mask or face covering with them at all times, and will be expected to wear it at the Y when not exercising.
+Both members and staff will be required to practice social distancing and wear a mask or face covering when visiting the Y.

 Frequent Handwashing and Sanitizing